thaerkh/vim-workspace/README.md

 FocusLost and FocusGained triggers will typically trigger only with GUI versions of Vim.
 However, there are plugins that enables these for the console version within Tmux (i.e. sjl/vitality.vim).

+You can manually enable the autosave feature outside of a workspace session with the `ToggleAutosave` command.

 The following defaults are shown as configuration examples, if you wish to change feature behaviour:
 ```
 let g:workspace_autosave = 1